Lakasha-hub/Lakasha-hub/README.md

 ### Hello 👋

 #### My name is Moreira Lautaro, i'm from Argentina and i'm a Developer 🎯
-I have dedicated myself to polish my skills in the development area with the objective of applying it in a real work environment and become a better developer.
+I present myself as an agile, flexible and resilient person.
+I have the ability to communicate effectively, adapt to change and work as part of a team.
+In addition, I stand out for my predisposition and interest in continuous learning.

+I found my motivation to develop as a programmer in the IT world by admiring different projects and people with whom I shared much of my life.

+That is why I am currently looking for my first job challenge in the area of Systems Development in a company where I can put into practice the knowledge acquired throughout my training with the aim of continuing to develop both professionally and personally.

 ### Skills
 ⭐ My main programming languages/platforms are: **Javascript** and **Node.js**.